 Individual investigation of problems in institutional management.
 Conferences and reports at appointed hours.
 Prerequisite or concurrent: Inst.
 Mgmt.
-403, 404.
+403, 404, or equivalent.
 Consult instructor.

-420. Institutional Purchasing II.
+- 420. Institutional Purchasing II.
 3 semester hours.
-Alternating semesters and summer school.
+Alternating semesters.
 Advanced studies of the principles of purchasing equipment and food for institutions.
 Two hours of recitation and three hours of laboratory a week.
 Prerequisite: Inst.
 Mgmt.
-220 or 430.

-- 425. Restaurant Management II.
+220 or 430. - 425.
+Restaurant Management II.
 5 semester hours.
 Second semester.

 Problems involved in organization and management of restaurants.

 Advanced study of food service budgets, cost control, supervision and personnel management.
 Food service units on the campus will be used for laboratory experience.
 Two hours of recitation and nine hours of laboratory a week.
 Prerequisite: Inst.
 Mgmt.
 250. - 430.
 School Food Service.
 3 semester hours.
-Each semester and summer.
+Each semester.

 Consideration given to problems of the school lunch and special meals, including the organization, administration, purchase of food and equipment, food costs, and menu planning.
 Two hours of recitation and three hours of laboratory a week.
 Not open to students with credit in Institutional Management 207 or 212.
 Prerequisite: Fds.
 Nutr.
-110. 450.
-Tea Room Management Recitation.
-1 semester hour.
-First or second semester.
+110. - 460.
+Seminar in Institutional Management.
+2 semester hours.
+Alternating semesters.